jundalisay/sp/content/en/research/countries/us/mandate/section-4/chapter-21g.md

 ---
-title: "ECONOMIC DEVELOPMENT ADMINISTRATION"
+title: "Economic Development Administration"
 date: 2024-11-01
 description: ""
 c: "firebrick"
-icon: "US"
+icon: "Heritage Foundation"
 heading: Chapter 21g
 weight: 24
 ---

 The Economic Development Administration (EDA) is charged with investing in local communities to encourage and enable growth and innovation in the private sector, with particular focus on distressed or underserved areas.
 Over time, it has also served as a distribution mechanism for emergency relief funds (e.g., Hurricane Maria and COVID-19).

 In the Trump Administration, the EDA served an important role for the CARES Act.
 It successfully disbursed approximately $1.5 billion in funding beginning in May 2020 and throughout the COVID-19 pandemic.
 However, this task revealed EDA’s shortcomings.
 On a capability level, EDA lacked the technical and financial systems and skills to disburse these funds in a compliant manner and required external contracts for advisory support to hire the personnel needed to accom- plish its goals.

 Historically, EDA was a small bureau with an annual budget for $350 million in Public Works grants annually.
 EDA’s decision-making is decentralized to its